Awards and Recognition

 *SPECIAL NOTE: ANY QUALIFIED APPLICANT MAY APPLY FOR THIS AWARD AT THE STATE LEVEL, EVEN IF THEY ARE NOT DISTRICT NOMINEES!

-Ideas Unlimited: This award is designed to give members an opportunity to exchange classroom, SAE, leadership, and other teaching ideas.
-The idea may be original or borrowed.
-Each application should specify how the idea was used by the applicant and how the idea could help others in their teaching.
+Ideas Unlimited: The Ideas Unlimited award opens the doors to a world of boundless classrooms and limitless learning opportunities for active members at every age and in every stage of their careers.
+NAAE members have the opportunity to exchange classroom, experiential learning, leadership, and other teaching ideas.
+The idea may be original or drawn from collective inspiration.
+Applicants are invited to showcase its implementation and how the idea can enhance agricultural education through this award category.
 All active NAAE members, except current members of the NAAE board of directors, who are teaching agricultural education are eligible to enter this competition.
-In addition, each applicant must have been a NAAE member the three previous years or continuously since he/she began teaching.
-There are no restrictions limiting the number of times an individual can win regionals.
-This Award is sponsored by National Geographic Learning/Cengage Learning.
+In addition, each applicant must have been a NAAE member the three (3) previous years or continuously since he/she began teaching.
+There are no restrictions limiting the number of times an individual can win the regional contest.

 Outstanding Administrator: This award recognizes outstanding administrators who support and nurture agricultural education programs.
 District members select an Outstanding Administrator from their district, these nominees are recognized at the state level.
 There is no regional or national competition for this award.